hmcts/ccd-definition-processor/README.md

 ### JSON fragments

 A `json2xlsx` processor is able to read smaller JSON fragments with CCD definitions that helps splitting large definition files into smaller chunks.
+These fragments can be read from any level of nested directory as long as the top level directory corresponds to a valid sheet name.

 For example large `AuthorisationCaseField.json` file presented below: